terrafarm/content-library/drafts/wiki/Cascade Coalition Farm Link.md

 ---
 tags: economics app
 ---
+FarmLink is a resource for Washington state farmers to connect with landowners.

 # Official site

 * http://farmlink.cascadeharvest.org/farmers-seeking-land

-FarmLink is a resource in Washington for connecting farmers with land to those seeking land.